-Irish grocery market continues rapid growth in 2016
+Irish grocery market continues fast growth in 2016

 The latest supermarket share figures from Kantar Worldpanel in Ireland, published today for the 12 weeks ending 31 January, show strong growth has continued for the Irish grocery market following its impressive Christmas performance.
 Shopper spend has increased by 3.8% over the past 12 weeks, a slight improvement on the Christmas growth of 3.5%.